This article was updated on 4 June 2018.

 They believe that by sharing sound investment knowledge and helping readers improve their financial literacy, Singaporeans and people around the world can one day enjoy financial security.

-Started in 2005, Investment Moats is created and run by Kyith Ng, a systems and applications engineer by day, and financial blogger extraordinaire by night (or whenever he has time).
+One of the oldest personal finance website in Singapore was started in 2005, Investment Moats is created and run by Kyith Ng, a systems and applications engineer by day, and financial blogger extraordinaire by night (or whenever he has time).

 Every one of his articles are comprehensive and crafted with great care.
 Topics he covers range from growing and managing wealth, investing concepts, analysis of individual stocks, and his thoughts on policies.